helixml/docs/content/helix/models/models.md

 ## Text Models

+We use Model Aliases for different use cases.
+We update the underlying model to the most performant and efficient model available for that role.

 * [Helix 3.5](https://huggingface.co/meta-llama/Meta-Llama-3-8B-Instruct)
   * Utilizes Llama3-8B for fast and efficient performance, ideal for everyday tasks.
 * [Helix 4](https://huggingface.co/meta-llama/Meta-Llama-3-70B-Instruct)